PSUmodeling/Cycles-global-simulation-database/README.md

-# Cycles global simulation database version 3.1
+# Cycles global simulation database version 3.2

-The Cycles global simulation database version 3.1 provides crop lookup tables, Cycles soil files, and Cycles weather files (1979 to present in CONUS, 2000 to present globally).
+The Cycles global simulation database version 3.2 provides crop lookup tables, Cycles soil files, and Cycles weather files (1979 to present in CONUS, 2000 to present globally).
 This version supports the simulations of major crops in any Level-3 (e.g., county level) administrative region in the world.
 The crops that can be simulated include **bean, cassava, lentil, maize, millet, potato, rice, sorghum, soybean, sweet potato, and wheat**.
 Each crop is classified into two categories based on irrigation types: rainfed and irrigated.
 All versions prior to v2.0 were developed by Dr. Lorne Leonard.

 ## What's new

+### v3.2

+- Fixed a weather file precipitation precision bug, which only rounded down precipitation amount but never rounded up.
+- Added a Slurm script for transition to Slurm systems.
+- Removed version numbers in crop look-up and soil directories.

+### v3.1

 - Missing values in SoilGrids data were filled with values from adjacent grids.
 - A lower bound of 1% was added for minimum relative humidity to address negative specific humidity in GLDAS forcing.